 Many famous photographers (Henri Cartier Bresson and Steve McCurry among them) shot with a 35mm camera body and a 50mm prime lens most of their careers.
-Cameras of the day usually came with a 50mm lens, yet these masters knew their camera and lens well enough to take spectacular, out-of-the-ordinary photos with the most ordinary lens.
+These masters knew their camera and lens well enough to take spectacular, out-of-the-ordinary photos with the most ordinary lens.
 They had no kit to slow them down: just a camera with one lens and a pocketful of film.
 Today the Tele lens on dual-lens iPhones allows us this same view that the great masters of 35mm photography shot with.

 Lose some weight.

 There are many extras you can use for your iPhone’s back cameras, like lenses, filters, tripod brackets, lights, remote shutters, etc. But do we really need more toys to weigh us down when the cameras in the iPhone were built to be so capable?
 The toys were designed to get your iPhone camera to behave more like a DLSR.
 The problem is: Just like a DSLR, you need to carry a bag for all those toys.

 Free your mind, dude.